voltrevo/one-to-one-screen-annotations-sample-apps/JS/README.md

 ![logo](../tokbox-logo.png)
-# OpenTok Screensharing with Annotations Accelerator Pack for JavaScript<br/>Version 1.0.0
+# OpenTok Screensharing with Annotations Sample for JavaScript<br/>Version 2.0.0

-This document describes how to develop a web-based application that uses the OpenTok Screensharing with Annotations Accelerator Pack for JavaScript.
+This document describes how to develop a web-based application that uses the OpenTok Screensharing with Annotations Sample for JavaScript.

-This guide has the following sections:

-- [Prerequisites](#prerequisites): A checklist of everything you need to get started.
-- Download the accelerator pack: Download and use the OpenTok Screensharing with Annotations Accelerator Pack provided to you by TokBox for use in your own development.
-- [Deploy](#deploy): Deploy your own application that hosts the Screensharing with Annotations Accelerator.
-- [Explore the code](#explore-the-code): This describes the sample app code design, which uses recommended best practices to create a working implementation that uses the Screensharing with Annotations Accelerator.

-## Prerequisites

-To be prepared to develop a web-based application that uses the OpenTok Screensharing with Annotations Accelerator for JavaScript:

-1. Review the basic requirements for [OpenTok](https://tokbox.com/developer/requirements/) and [OpenTok.js](https://tokbox.com/developer/sdks/js/#browsers).
-2. Your project must include [jQuery](https://jquery.com/) and [Underscore](http://underscorejs.org/).
-3. There are several ways to install the OpenTok Screensharing with Annotations Accelerator Pack: <ol><li>Install with [npm](https://www.npmjs.com/package/opentok-screen-sharing).</li><li>Run the [build.sh script](./build.sh).</li><li>Download and extract the **screenshare-annotation-acc-pack.js** file from the [zip](https://s3.amazonaws.com/artifact.tokbox.com/solution/rel/screensharing-annotations-acc-pack/JS/opentok-js-screenshare-annotation-1.0.0.zip) file provided by TokBox.</li></ol>
-4. Your web page must load [OpenTok.js](https://tokbox.com/developer/sdks/js/) first, and then load [opentok-annotations.js](./sample-app/public/js/components/opentok-annotation.js) and [screenshare-annotation-acc-pack.js](./sample-app/public/js/components/screenshare-annotation-acc-pack.js).
-5. Your app will need a **Session ID**, **Token**, and **API key**, which you can get at the [OpenTok Developer Dashboard](https://dashboard.tokbox.com).

-_**NOTE**: The OpenTok Developer Dashboard allows you to quickly run this sample program.
-For production deployment, you must generate the **Session ID** and **Token** values using the [OpenTok Server SDK](https://tokbox.com/developer/sdks/server/)._

-## Deploy

-The web page that loads the OpenTok Screensharing with Annotations example for JavaScript must be served over HTTP/HTTPS.
-Browser security limitations prevent you from publishing video using a `file://` path, as discussed in the OpenTok.js [Release Notes](https://www.tokbox.com/developer/sdks/js/release-notes.html#knownIssues).

-To support clients running [Chrome 47 or later](https://groups.google.com/forum/#!topic/discuss-webrtc/sq5CVmY69sc), HTTPS is required, though localhost Chrome clients are considered secure and HTTP is permitted in such cases.

-A web server such as [MAMP](https://www.mamp.info/) or [Apache](https://httpd.apache.org/) will work, or you can use a cloud service such as [Heroku](https://www.heroku.com/) to host the widget.

-## Explore the code
+## Explore the Code

-This section describes how the sample app code design uses recommended best practices to create a working implementation that uses the Screensharing with Annotations Accelerator.
+This section describes how the sample app code design uses recommended best practices to create a working implementation that uses the Screensharing with Annotations Sample.

-To develop your own application, follow this section to learn how to add the toolbar to your container and create an annotation canvas for both the publisher and subscriber.
+To develop your application, follow this section to learn how to add the toolbar to your container and create an annotation canvas for both the publisher and subscriber.

 The following steps will help you get started, and you can refer to the [complete code example](./sample-app/public/index.html):